STF-Emacs-Clones/emacs-immaterial-theme/README.md

 - `background`: used for the background of buffers, modeline, etc.

-  Comes in three flavors: `background-primary`, `background-secondary`, `background-tertiary` with falling degree of use in the theme.
+  Comes in three flavors: `background-primary`, `background-on`, `background-off`.
+Most of the background will be colored using `background-primary`. `background-on` is used for highlighting or attracting attention (such as the active modeline, search candidates, etc). `background-off` is used to tone down part of the screen (such as the inactive modeline in a split frame with several buffers).

-  For dark themes, these should preferably be defined in increasing order of brightness (`background-primary` being the darkest and `background-tertiary` being the brightest).
+  For dark themes, it is recommended to define `background-on` as a bit brigher than `background-primary`, and `background-off` as darker than `background-primary`.

 - `foreground`: used for plain text and editor decorations of different kinds.